HomeArticle

 Recently, the UK's Financial Times reported that some Amazon employees are sitting at their desks, having an internal AI tool called MeshClaw run tasks that are completely unnecessary.

-They are not conducting experiments or rushing to complete projects; instead, they are racking up tokens.
+They are not conducting experiments or rushing to complete projects.
+Instead, they are racking up tokens.

 MeshClaw can send emails, handle Slack messages, and deploy code.
 It is a true AI agent that can "take over" tasks.
 According to reports, Amazon has also set up an internal leaderboard to track each employee's token consumption in real - time, with the goal of having over 80% of developers use AI every week.